-Luckily, being the shortest month means we could be that bit closer to seeing more daylight and not sitting in darkness as early as 4pm.
-Fingers crossed!
-But don’t skip ahead so soon as it doesn’t have to be doom and gloom in February, or all about love (not that it’s a bad thing, by any means), as there are plenty of events and activities to enjoy.
+January was a difficult month, but our summer calendars are filling up (we’re so excited to see the sun again!) and it’s starting to feel like 2023.
+But don’t skip ahead too soon, as it doesn’t have to be doom and gloom in February or all about love – not that it’s a bad thing, by any means.
+It might the shortest month, but there’s more than a fair share of things to do this February in Bristol with plenty of events and activities for all to enjoy.
 Get February off to a flying start with some of these fun-filled things to do this month.

 1. Grab your coat and head out for a walk

 It might be cold out but wrap up warm and get yourself outside for a bit of fresh air.
 You’ll be thankful for it later on and it’s an excuse to have another hot brew when you get in.
 Even if you stretch your legs for around 20 minutes, it’ll make a change from the same old scenery.
 The city has a range of parks, gardens and woodland areas to stroll around and they say being surrounded by nature allows us to switch off and be more grounded, which is just the trick most of us need right now.
 Check out these winter walks near Bristol.

 2. Keep up your vegan diet

 Veganuary is over, but why not continue with it for Veguary(?).
 We’re sure you’ve been missing meat and dairy, and are desperate to tuck into something like a carbonara or a cheeseburger.
 And we won’t stop you!
 But why not try to incorporate plant-based meals into your diet?
 To make life easier, there are two recently opened, 100% vegan restaurants in Bristol.
 Pastan, a plant-based pasta spot, opened on Prince Street in January.
 While Bristol’s first vegan Indian takeaway, Vegan India is launching on Gloucester Road this month.